OpenPaasDev/openpaas-legacy/README.md

 * S3 compatible buckets pre-setup as per your `config.yaml`.

 ## Setup
-Once all of the above steps are setup, just run `velodrome sync --config.file [config file]`.
+Once all of the above steps are setup, just run `openpaas sync --config.file [config file]`.
 If no cluster exists, it will be setup for you.
 If one exists, it will be synced with your config, setting up the entire cluster.

 *IMPORTANT!*
 If you intend to use an SSH key other than your system-default one, please run the following first: